microsoft/pai/docs/user/job_submission.md

    python train_image_classifier.py --dataset_name=cifar10 --dataset_dir=/tmp/data --max_number_of_steps=1000
    ```

-   Note: Please **Do Not** use # for comments or use \ for line continuation.
+   Note: Please **Do Not** use # for comments or use \ for line continuation in the command box.
 These symbols may break the syntax and will be supported in the future.

    ![hello_world2](imgs/submit_hello_world_2.png)

-4. Specify the resource you need.
-You can only set the GPU number in default.
+4. Specify the resources you need.
+By default only gpu number could be set.
 Toggle the "custom" button if you need to customize CPU number and memory.
 Here we use the default setting which utilizes one GPU.

 5. Specify the docker image.
 You can either use the listed docker images or take advantage of your own one.
 Here we use "ufoym/deepo:tensorflow-py36-cu90" as the docker image.
 OpenPAI will pull images from the [official Docker Hub](https://hub.docker.com/).
 If you want to use your own Docker registry, please click the "Auth" button and fill in the required information.

    <img src="imgs/submit_hello_world_3.png" width="60%" height="60%" alt="hello_world3" />

 6. Click **Submit** to kick off your first OpenPAI job!

 ## Learn the Hello World Job

-The Hello World job will download the CIFAR-10 dataset and train a simple model with 1,000 steps as it is specified in the commands.
-Here are some detailed explanations about several fields on the submission page:
+The Hello World job is set to download the CIFAR-10 dataset and train a simple model with 1,000 steps.
+Here are some detailed explanations about configs on the submission page:

 - **Job name** is the name of current job.
 It must be unique in each user account.
 A meaningful name helps manage jobs well.

 - **Task role name** defines names of different roles in a job.